agramian/bitbucket-snippets-to-bookstack/README.md

          --bs-token-id "your_bookstack_token_id" \
          --bs-token-secret "your_bookstack_token_secret" \
          --bb-workspace "your_bitbucket_workspace_id" \
+         # Optional: Add --create-revisions if you want to create page revisions for each snippet change
          # Optional: Add --skip-existing-books if you don't want to update books that already exist
          # Optional: Add --skip-existing-pages if you don't want to update pages that already exist
          # Optional: Add --test-snippet-id to test the script with a single snippet